 Introduction

 Druids are a very versatile class.
-Between their available archetypes, they’re able to serve mixes roles as scouts, strikers, blaster, support casters, and controllers.
+Between their available archetypes, they’re able to serve mixed roles as scouts, strikers, blaster, support casters, and controllers.
 Their spell list has a lot of unique options.
 There is a strong emphasis on area control spells, and most of the Druid’s best spells require Concentration.
 By spellcaster standards, the Druid is relatively simple to play because you so rarely need to track more than one ongoing effect, but it certainly doesn’t make them less fun or less powerful.

 The Druid is primarily a spellcaster, and fills a role in the party similar to the Cleric, serving as a Healer, Support, and Utility caster.
 However, their capabilities don’t end there.
 Several subclasses also allow the Druid to serve as an effective Defender or Striker in an impressively broad and unique number of ways.